 Legian Beach Hotel – Expansive, convenient, long-established, and popular with families.

 The extended entrance flanked by numerous ponds of goldfish epitomizes this spacious, Balinese-style resort.
-Located on the border of hedonistic Kuta and tranquil Legian, Legian Beach Hotel faces a peaceful beach and seaside path.
-Resort facilities are numerous (including tennis courts and surf shop), two beachside pools are inviting and offer shade, and the gardens are thick with foliage and dotted with trickling fountains.
+Located on the border of tranquil Legian and hedonistic Kuta, Legian Beach Hotel faces a peaceful beach and seaside path.
+Resort facilities are numerous (including tennis courts and surf shop), the two beachside pools are inviting and offer shade, and the gardens are thick with foliage and dotted with trickling fountains.
 Standard rooms are smallish but comfortable enough, while secluded and traditionally-designed bungalows appear dated, but have been lovingly renovated inside.
 The Little Starfish Kids Club offers more interesting activities than other resorts (e.g. Balinese dance and squirrel feeding), as well as a games room that older children would enjoy.

 Legian Beach Hotel – The Location

 - Address: In the southern part of Legian, almost on the invisible border with Kuta, the most popular tourist region in Bali.
 The main entrance is on Jalan Melasti street, which is a one-way heading east and an extension of the main beachside road.
 There is also an entrance facing the beach.

 - Area: Faces a lovely beach and the quiet non-vehicle seaside path.
 Plenty of facilities in all directions.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 20 minutes, depending on traffic.

 - Handy to: All the facilities in Legian and Kuta.

 Legian Beach Hotel – The Basics